CTF-handbooks/map-maker-handbook/README.md

-# Map Maker Handbook
+# Map Maker Handbook (WIP 🏗️)

 This is a detailed guide on the process of making a map for the Minetest Capture the Flag game.
 This is still a work in progress.

-* [`maker-handbook.md`](https://github.com/CTF-handbooks/map-maker-handbook/blob/ae8d7e939e0ef21992885fee093c8bdf6343c4b0/maker-handbook.md): the guide on the process of making a map.
-* WIP 🏗
+* [`mapmaker-setup.md`](https://github.com/CTF-handbooks/map-maker-handbook/blob/main/mapmaker-setup.md#the-map-makers-handbook-wip): The guide on how to setup your game and world for map making.
+Start reading here!